bibek22/blog/content/physics/laplace-equation.md

 Slug: laplace-equation
 Category: Physics
 Tags: Laplace equation, PDE, Heat Flow, Electrostatics
-Summary: Laplace equation and some physical applications
+Summary: Talks about Laplace equation with some physical applications...

-Laplace equation is:
+The Laplace equation is:

 $$\Delta^2 \psi  = 0 $$

-Some physical applications where laplace equation arrises naturally are listed below:
+Some physical applications where laplace equation arrises naturally are:

 1. Steady state temperature distribution in the region with no source or sink
 2. Electrostatic potential in a region with no charge density